-With three notable exceptions…
+With 4 notable exceptions…

-And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
+In addition, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

 As a group, the brand features an average protein content of 32% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 44% for the overall product line.

-And a fat-to-protein ratio of about 51%.
+And a fat-to-protein ratio of about 53%.

-Above-average protein.
-Near-average fat.
-And below-average carbs when compared to a typical dry dog food.
+Above-average protein, near-average fat and below-average carbs when compared to other typical dry dog foods.

-Ancestry Dog Food
+Has Ancestry Dog Food Been Recalled?

-The following list (if present) includes all dog food recalls since 2009 directly related to this product line.
-If there are no recalls listed in this section, we have not yet reported any events.
+The following automated list (if present) includes all dog food recalls since 2009 related to Ancestry Pet Food.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.